-At the start of the year, the Faculty holds two meetings: a "Welcome to CMS" meeting for Part III students who were not Cambridge undergraduates and an Introductory Meeting for all Part III students.
+At the start of the year, the Faculty holds two meetings: a "MASt Welcome" meeting for Part III students who were not Cambridge undergraduates, and an Introductory Meeting for all Part III students.
 The Welcome meeting is usually held on the first Tuesday of full Michaelmas term, with the Introductory Meeting being held on the first Wednesday.
 The purpose of the Welcome meeting is to greet incoming students and acquaint them with Part III in general and the Centre for Mathematical Sciences, while the purpose of the Introductory Meeting is to provide important information to all students about the courses on offer as well as administrative arrangements.
 Both meetings are also an opportunity to meet other students and members of academic staff.

-In 2019/20 the Welcome Meeting for incoming students will start at 10.00 am on Tuesday 8th October and last for approximately two hours including brief tours of the CMS, while the Introductory Meeting for all students will start at 9.30 am on Wednesday 9th October in the CMS and last most of the day.
+In 2020/21, the Welcome Meeting for incoming MASt students will start at 10.00 am on Tuesday 6th October and last for approximately one hour, while the Introductory Meeting for all students will start at 9.30 am on Wednesday 7th October and last until around 11.00 am.
 All Part III students are expected to attend the Introductory Meeting.
 The timetable for both meetings is included in the Notes for New Part III Students.
-If for any reason you are unable to attend the Introductory Meeting, you must contact the Graduate Office to ensure that you have obtained all relevant information.
+If for any reason you are unable to attend the Introductory Meeting, you must contact the Part III Secretary at partiii-secretary@maths.cam.ac.uk ahead of time, or as soon as possible, to ensure that you obtain all relevant information.